-Quantification and Statistics.
-All the barcode array slides used for quantification were scanned using an Axon Genepix 4400A two-color laser microarray scanner at the same instrumental settings-50% and 15% for the laser power of 635 nm and 532 nm, respectively.
-Optical gains were 500 and 450 for 635 nm and 532 nm fluorescence signals, respectively.
+All the barcode array slides used for quantification were scanned using an Axon GenePix 4400a two-color laser microarray scanner at the same instrumental settings-50% and 15% for the laser power of 635 nm and 532 nm, respectively.
+Optical gains are 500 and 450 for 635 nm and 532 nm fluorescence signals, respectively.
 The brightness and contrast were set at 90 and 93.
-The averaged fluorescence intensities for all barcodes in each chamber were obtained and matched to the cell number by custom-developed MATLAB (The MathWorks, Natick, MA) codes.
-Heat maps were generated using Cluster 3.0 and Java treeview (http://rana.lbl.gov/EisenSoftware.htm).
+The averaged fluorescence intensities for all barcodes in each chamber were obtained and matched to the cell number by custom-developed MATLAB (the mathworks, Natick, MA) codes.
+Heat maps were generated using cluster 3.0 and java treeview (http://rana.lbl.gov/eisensoftware.htm).